7 Goddess Archetypes of Empowerment

 According to some sources, she was born a man, but her essence was so pure, gentle and filled with compassion that with time her male gender disappeared, and people started thinking of her as a female deity.

-The legend has it that in a her next life in China, Kwan Yin is a daughter of a rich evil man.
-When it's time for her to get married, her father chooses her a husband - another rich evil man.
+The legend has it that in her next life in China, Kwan Yin is a daughter of a rich evil man.
+When it's time for her to get married, her father chooses her a husband—another rich evil man.
 But all Kwan Yin wants is to be a nun.
-Reluctantly her father lets her go live in a monastery but makes sure the monks give her the hardest chores, hoping that eventually she will change her mind.
+Reluctantly her father lets her go live in a monastery but makes sure the monks give her the hardest chores, hoping that eventually, she will change her mind.
 When that plan fails, he decides that the next best thing is to have her killed.